 Electricity is often described as being either static or dynamic.
 The difference between the two is based simply on whether the electrons are at rest (static) or in motion (dynamic).
 Static electricity is a build up of an electrical charge on the surface of an object.
 It is considered “static” due to the fact that there is no current flowing as in AC or DC electricity.
-Static electricity, which fascinated Benjamin Franklin, is usually caused when there is a buildup of static charges on non-conductive materials such as rubber soles, plastic or glass are rubbed together, causing a transfer of electrons, which then results in an imbalance of charges between the two materials.
+Static electricity, which fascinated Benjamin Franklin (hence his experiments with a lightning bolt), is usually caused when there is a buildup of static charges on non-conductive materials rub such as rubber soles, plastic or glass are rubbed together (or when you rub a balloon), causing a transfer of electrons, which then results in an imbalance of charges between the two materials which are brought close.
 Anti static substances eliminate this.
 The fact that there is an imbalance of positive and negative charges between the two materials means that the objects will exhibit an attractive or repulsive force.
+This led to the development of the van de graaff generator which was used in many triboelectric series static electricity experiments.

 Static Electricity - Attractive and Repulsive Forces